How Do I Market my Book and Get Read?

 - What budget do you have for paid advertising/PR/Marketing?

 - Can you support other costs: printing promotional materials, launching parties, traveling…?

 4. Publicity and PR

-– Set up a press kit with audio and video links, including press clippings and articles, have teasers that catches the attention.
+- Set up a press kit with audio and video links, including press clippings and articles, have teasers that catch the attention.

 5. Contact Local Media

 - -Send press releases targeting cities and subject-related magazines.

 - Send review copies for reviewers in various publications.

 - Send review copies to book clubs and community groups targeting your genre.